senior-design-21-22/gama/README.md

 Bug Report: Currently experiencing issues connecting Jupyter Lab to Xeus-Cling C++ Kernel for future use.
 All code in master branch is bug free.

 Code Performance and Testing: Code runs perfectly.
 Successfully tested on Windows, Linux, and macOS machines.

+## Sprint 2 Code Documentation:
+Added four main files to the master branch:
+  - 3-cs2401.ipynb
+      - This page is our page for CS 2401.
+Purpose - Provide more information for students about CS 2401 course
+  - 6-cs3200.ipynb
+      - This page is our page for CS 3200.
+Purpose - Provide more information for students about CS 3200 course
+  - 7-cs3560.ipynb
+      - This page is our page for CS 3560.
+Purpose - Provide more information for students about CS 3560 course
+  - 8-cs3610.ipynb
+      - This page is our page for CS 3610.
+Purpose - Provide more information for students about CS 3610 course Also - completed a UI cleanup of all previous files.
+Bug Report: Still currently experiencing issues connecting Jupyter Lab to Xeus-Cling C++ Kernel for future use.
+All code in master branch (and all branches) is bug free.

+Code Performance and Testing: Code runs perfectly.
+Successfully tested on Windows, Linux, and macOS machines.